molit123/cse15l-lab-reports/lab-report-2-week-4.md

 * In the original code, there was no condition that checked if the parentheses even existed before creating the substring of the markdown file.
 When we tried creating this substring, an IndexOutOfBoundsException was thrown since `-1` is not a valid index.
 In the test file, I have regular text inserted between two regular brackets, not parentheses.
 Therefore, this file also checks that regular text is not added to the Array List.

-*  **SOLUTION:** To fix this, I added a condition before creating the substring that checks whether `openParen` and `closeParen` are equal to -1.
-If so, then I udpdate `currentIndex` and skip to the next iteration in the while loop.
+*  **SOLUTION:** To fix this bug, I added a condition before creating the substring that checks whether `openParen` and `closeParen` are equal to -1.
+If so, then I increment `currentIndex` and skip to the next iteration in the while loop.